Application Isolation using NixOS Containers

 I kind of believe that remote development is the future of software development.
 Its perfect implementation would allow seamless development from a workstation, an iPad, and a smartphone with an external screen and keyboard (think of Linux On Dex / Samsung Dex).
 Imagine a world where developers do not need to carry a notebook because a smartphone connected to a docking station gives you everything necessary. ;-)

-Other πŸ”—
+Other π

 Most of my approaches can be classified as one of the previous points.
 If you are interested, you can also look at:

-• Spectrum — Nix-based OS similar to Qubes OS.
+- Spectrum — Nix-based OS similar to Qubes OS.
 However, instead of doing everything inside a virtual machine, this project attempts to leverage Wayland’s capabilities to run graphical applications with native performance and secure them using solutions similar to Chrome OS.

-• RDP — in my experience, too slow for any real work.
+- RDP — in my experience, too slow for any real work.

-• Docker / Podman — not designed for this use-case which results in complexities in handling file permission (when sharing with the host).
+- Docker / Podman — not designed for this use-case which results in complexities in handling file permission (when sharing with the host).
 Not every tool can be easily configured during container build, which results in an additional state that should be preserved when we want to update the container.
 Quickly gets very complex.

-• Flatpak / Snap — a lot of applications have almost no isolation from the host.
-Most, if not all, development tools have access to files in /home (sometimes with a deny list).
+(sometimes with a deny list).
 Also, it’s difficult to create multiple instances of the same application for various contexts (think of working on projects for another client using the same IDE).

-NixOS containers πŸ”—
+NixOS containers π

 This is what this post is all about.
 I’ll show you how to create isolated environments using declarative containers.
 You can see the final result in the following video: